openwisp/netjsonconfig/docs/source/general/basics.rst

 .. include:: ../_github.rst

 Before starting, let's quickly introduce the main concepts used in netjsonconfig:

 * :ref:`configuration_dictionary`: python dictionary representing the configuration of a router
-* :ref:`backend`: python class used to process the configuration and generate the final router configuration
+* :ref:`backend`: python class used to convert the *configuration dictionary* to the format used natively by a router firmware and vice versa
 * :ref:`schema`: each backend has a `JSON-Schema <http://json-schema.org>`_ which
   defines the useful configuration options that the backend is able to process
 * :ref:`validation`: the configuration is validated against its JSON-Schema before